glani/EllipseDetectorLib/README.md

 #### Build and deploy
 This library has been written in Microsoft Visual Studio 2012.
 Files *.csproj contain all configurations for different platforms x64, x86 as well as Debug and Release modes.
-For successfull build [OpenCV](https://github.com/opencv/opencv) ought to be installed.
+For successfull build [OpenCV](https://github.com/opencv/opencv) has to be installed.
 In addition environment variable OPENCV_DIR where opencv is installed should be set.

 #### Features and Capabilities
 Here are just a few examples of what EllipseDetectorLib can do:
-* [Samples](test-data/): A couple of images shows the initial and result images.
+* [Samples](test-data/): A couple of files shows the initial and result images.

 #### What is YAED (Yet Another Ellipse Detector)?